Police who shot Wallace were improperly trained, family says

 She pledged to address that need and also told the council that she supports the goal of their bill, which she said aligns with current police policy.
 Mayor Jim Kenney also supports the ban in principle but wants to review it before signing it into law, a spokesman said.

-The city had a strong record of accommodating protesters in recent years, until the Black Lives Matter protests erupted in the city on May 30, following the death of George Floyd.
-Chaos and violent clashes ensued, and broke out anew this week after Wallace's death in a mostly Black section of west Philadelphia.
+The city had a strong record of accommodating protesters in recent years, until the Black Lives Matter protests erupted in the city May 30, following the death of George Floyd in Minneapolis.
+Chaos and violent clashes ensued and broke out anew this week after Wallace's death in a predominantly Black section of west Philadelphia.

 “The unjustified shooting of Walter Wallace Jr. this week has our city both raging and grieving, but also extraordinarily purposeful about taking action,” Gym said.